mit212/lab2_2024/README.md

 <summary><i> What is inverse kinematics? </i></summary>

 Surprisingly, it's the opposite of forward kinematics!
-Put simply, forward inverse kinematics answers the question, "Given the x,y coordinates of the robot's hand, what are the angles of the robot's joints?"
+Put simply, forward inverse kinematics answers the question, "Given the desired x,y coordinates of the robot's hand, what should the angles of the robot's joints be?"
 For more, refer to lecture 2!

 </details>